composer22/coreos-artifactory-monitor/README.md

 artifactory.

 ### Repository structure

-Two repositories should be setup in artifactory.
-One should contain the Docker images that need to be deployed for an environment.
-The other contains .tar files for each version and environment.
+Two repositories should be set up in Artifactor.
+The first should contains .tar files for each version and environment.
+These tar files should contain the etcd2 keys and .service file and metadata.
+The second repo acts as a deploy request front.
+The service monitors the second repository for any version changes within an application folder.
-The service monitors the docker repository for any application changes, such as new docker images or version modification.
-If a change is noticed, it will look in the corresponding payload repo for a .tar file for the application and version.
-The tar file contains metadata, etcd2 keys, and the service unit file for the CoresOS environment.
+If a change is noticed, it will look in the corresponding payload repo for a .tar file for the application and version, uncompress it, and use the information contained to submit the deploy request.

+Optionally, you might consider using Artifactory as a store for Docker images.
+The .service file can be configured to pull down Docker images from any repository, but we are assuming for this application you are using Artifactory.

 The repositories on artifactory should follow the following best practice pattern.

 ```
-# Docker repository:
+# Deploy request repository:

-/docker-repo-name-env/
-  /docker-appimage-name
-     /version-tag-A
-	 /version-tag-B
+/deploy-req-repo-name/
+  /appimage-name
+     /version-tag-A.deploy
+	 /version-tag-B.deploy
      ...

 # Payload repository:
 /payload-repo-name/